murasakisaya/HanoiTower/README.md

 # HanoiTower
-This program is to count the lowest step of Hanoi Problem for t Tower d Disk
+This program is to count the lowest step of Hanoi Problem for t Tower d Disk  for (t >= 3).